moratodpg/imp_marl/REPROD_EXP.md

 It may be redundant with the information from others files but the goal here is to have all the instructions in a single file.

+In this guide, we consider that the current working directory of the terminal is in `/imp_marl/`.

 # Installation
 To reproduce the results in our paper, you will need **python 3.7!!**